 Blockbuster – where did you hide?Posted by Guido ·

-Every once in a while I pick up a book and as I start reading it, it turns into this revelatory, almost overwhelming, experience.
+Every once in a while I pick up a book and as I start reading it, online it turns into this revelatory, see almost overwhelming, remedy experience.
 Dos this happen to you, too, sometimes?
 You start reading and as you make your way through the book you go “How come I had never heard of this book before?” or “Why is not everyone talking about this book?” or something down the lines of “It is a shame this book is so overlooked, because it should be a best seller.”

 Well, guess what?
 It just happened to me again and the book in question is Blockbuster by Sven Michael Davison.